-Team Philippines for the Street Child World Cup will be supported by a number of organisations working together.
-Led by the Fairplay for All Foundation which works in Payatas, Quezon City, the NGOs will assist each other in building and supporting the team.
+Team Philippines for the Street Child World Cup was supported by a number of organisations working together.
+Led by the Fairplay for All Foundation which works in Payatas, Quezon City, the NGOs assisted each other in building and supporting the team.

 The Fairplay for All Foundation works in Payatas, the location of the largest dumpsite in Metro Manila.
-It runs a drop-in centre for street kids in the area and coaches football to children from Payatas and also in Kasiglahan, a relocation centre after the dumpsite collapsed in 2000.
+It runs a drop-in centre for street children in the area and coaches football to children from Payatas and also in Kasiglahan, a relocation centre after the dumpsite collapsed in 2000.
 It is run by Roy Moore and Naomi Tomlinson.
-(To be added to as the other partners are confirmed).

 The Philippines is made up of roughly 92 million people spread across 7,107 islands.